Menu

 Jared Khan-BagleyAnybody walking through Huntington Hall or attending a School of Education event this year has probably seen or met Jared Khan-Bagley ‘22.
 His presence and demeanor is a model for any student and future educator.
 He’s friendly, approachable, and finds joy in supporting and mentoring other students.
 As well as these qualities will serve him in his professional endeavors – which he already has mapped out – Jared is already using his talents to make an impact on the Syracuse campus community.

-Currently in his second year at Syracuse, Jared is in the inclusive elementary special education program.
+Currently in his second year at Syracuse, Jared is in the inclusion program.
 It was during a first year field placement requirement for SPE 311 that Jared met InclusiveU students, and learned about the Peer2Peer program that pairs matriculated Syracuse University students with students attending SU through InclusiveU.

 “It was an instant connection,” he says, “Meeting a whole group of individuals who love interaction – so do I.”